2020 Travel Guide to Sapporo: The Capital City of Hokkaido, Japan

 Sapporo Jyogai Market / Sapporo Central Wholesale Market

 This is a farmer’s market that sells the freshest seafood in Sapporo.
-Of course, there is no way to bring a crab home, but it’s very interesting to see Sapporo’s version of the wet market.
+Of course, there is no way to bring a crab home, but it’s fascinating to see Sapporo’s version of the wet market.
 You may also buy Japanese snacks, dried fish flakes, and other spices from here, and you can take those home.

 Aurora Town is an underground shopping street that is connected to the Odori Subway.
-There are plenty of stalls here that sell souvenir and local items, and there are plenty more restaurants here that you won’t find anywhere else in Sapporo as well.
+There are plenty of stalls here that sell souvenirs and local items, and there are plenty more restaurants here that you won’t find anywhere else in Sapporo as well.

 Sapporo Travel tips

-- Sapporo has very extremely hot summers, reaching up to 97 Fahrenheit, and very cold winters, when temperatures drop to as low as 20.1 to even as low as -19 Fahrenheit.
+- Sapporo has very extremely hot summers, reaching up to 97 Fahrenheit, and freezing winters, when temperatures drop to as low as 20.1 to even as low as -19 Fahrenheit.
 March to June and September to October have calmer temperatures.
 However, if you’re after the Yuki Matsuri, be prepared to conquer the cold of February.

 - If you feel like you’re up for a more immersive tour, you can rent a bike in Sapporo.
 There are several bike rentals and only require a passport.
 There are many bicycle parking areas in the city, and you’ll be provided with a lock upon rental as well.